dacert/krita-comfyui/README.md

 To have the plugin list available workflows, the ComfyUI server must be online and contain them.

+> ⚠️ **Critical Requirement:** Workflows **must** include a `SaveImageWebsocket` output node.
+This custom node is required for the plugin to receive generated images from ComfyUI.
+Without it, execution will fail with the error: *"No 'SaveImageWebsocket' output node found."*

 1. In the **Workflow** tab, select a workflow (e.g., *Qwen Image Edit.json*).
 2. Adjust parameters: prompt, seed, image loading nodes, etc.
 3. Use **Add/Update** to save the configuration or **Remove** to delete it.